The Plot to Kill Jesus

 Wouldn't we say, they were over the edge here?
 Hadn't they lost all sense of spiritual guidance, truth and rationality?

-This study takes a rather large step in the study of the John's Gospel leading to the very last days of Jesus life, and relating to the New Testament doctrine and dealing with specifics, contains some of the richest, passages, morsels of God's word of any in the entire bible.
+This study takes a rather large step into the very last days of Jesus' life.
+It contains some of the richest passages and morsels of God's Word of any in the entire bible.

 Some of the headings are: Jesus says "We are to Walk in the Light," "The Triumphal Entry," "The Faithful Grain of wheat," "Jesus Predicts His Death on the Cross," asks "Who Has Believed our Report," and commands His followers to "Walk in the Light."